-Undergraduate Certificate and Minor in Intelligence & National Security StudiesĀ
+Undergraduate Major & Minor in Intelligence & National Security StudiesĀ

-Students interested in Intelligence & National Security Studies (INSS) have two options at KU: the Undergraduate Certificate and the Undergraduate Minor.
+Students interested in Intelligence & National Security Studies (INSS) may select an Undergraduate Major or Minor.
 INSS courses introduce students to the highly desired skills and competencies necessary to work within the U.S. Intelligence Community agencies.
 INSS courses demonstrate to future employers that you are knowledgeable about the dynamic, multidisciplinary field of intelligence, its role in security and diplomacy, and the ethics and laws governing intelligence collection and dissemination.

 Why Study Intelligence & National Security?